epklein/epklein.github.io/_posts/2023Q1/2023-03-22-p-pc-balance.md

 ---
 title: Production x Production Capability
-categories: [Management, VTEX Way]
+categories: [Management, Personal Development]
-tags: [Personal Development, Effectiveness]
+tags: [Effectiveness, VTEX Way]
 excerpt: The P/PC Balance is a concept first introduced by Stephen Covey, and a key principle for achieving effectiveness and long-term success.
 ---